huangguiyang/LLVideoPlayer/README.md

 A Low Level Video Player inspired by [VKVideoPlayer](https://github.com/viki-org/VKVideoPlayer).

-LLVideoPlayer comes without any UI controls for flexibility.
-Your custom controls can be added to the container view 'LLVideoPlayerView'.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.